fbpx

 From these exchanges, we’ve observed certain common patterns and challenges that most individuals with dyspraxia face.
 These challenges, coupled with our extensive research and professional expertise, help us to shape an effective approach towards managing dyspraxia – our Neurodevelopmental Program.

 Specifically, some examples of dyspraxia challenges include difficulties with non-routine motor tasks, which can manifest in seemingly simple activities that most people take for granted.
-A child may struggle to tie their shoelaces, engage in physical activities, or with tasks which require fine motor skills, such as writing.
+A child may struggle with fine motor skills such as tying shoelaces and writing, and gross motor skills such as sports and managing staircases.

-The goal of our Neurodevelopmental Program is to address these difficulties with a comprehensive and empathetic approach, thereby helping individuals with dyspraxia lead fulfilling and normal lives.
+The goal of our Neurodevelopmental Program is to address these difficulties with a comprehensive and empathetic approach, making it easier for individuals with dyspraxia to lead fulfilling lives.

 Neurodevelopmental Program